 The Edwardian period is synonymous with romance, femininity and beauty; and the delicate, airy Edwardian rings of the time reflected these qualities.
 You can learn more about the Edwardian era in our dedicated guide.

 Engagement rings throughout this era were often made up of complex compositions of stones, sometimes in the shape of flowers and foliage and often including as many diamonds as possible.
 This Edwardian rose cut diamond cluster ring is an example of a popular style, with a large orange-brown diamond in the centre surrounded by twelve high white old cut diamonds.

 Some other telltale stylistic characteristics of Edwardian jewellery were:

-Filigree is a metal working technique that involves arranging threads and beads of precious metal into elaborate lace like designs, often inspired by nature such as flowers, vines and foliage.
+Filigree is a metalworking technique that involves arranging threads and beads of precious metal into elaborate lace-like designs, often inspired by nature such as flowers, vines and foliage.
 This Edwardian sapphire and diamond filigree cluster ring is a great example of this delicate and intricate metalwork and the eye-catching effect it has.

 Pavé settings are made up of small gemstones or diamonds set closely together and secured by tiny beads of metal.
-Once the gems are set, the metal beads virtually disappear into the background resulting is what looks like a continuous surface of diamonds or gems.
+Once the gems are set, the metal beads virtually disappear into the background resulting in what looks like a continuous surface of diamonds or gems.

 Bow & garland motifs and large centre stones